-Ketamine is an anesthetic medication, usually used in surgical settings to sedate patients.
+Ketamine is an anesthetic medication that is usually used in medical settings to sedate patients.
 It has been researched as fast-acting antidepressant, usually for patients who don’t respond well to other forms of treatment.
 Ketamine is also used as an illegal recreational drug.

-There are some side effects of ketamine, such as feeling dizzy, confused, and out of touch with reality.
+There are some side effects associated with ketamine, which can include feeling dizzy, confused, and out of touch with reality.
 Currently, ketamine for depression is administered via IV line in a hospital setting and patients have to be monitored for some time afterwards.
 Ketamine must be given under medical supervision.

 The use of ketamine as a treatment for depression is still experimental and mostly limited to hospital settings or as part of clinical trials.

 More research is needed, but ketamine may be a useful fast-acting antidepressant in the future.

 Ketamine is currently classed as a controlled drug in Australia, and unauthorised possession or use may result in criminal penalties.

 Last updated and reviewed: 1 November 2019